 Let me sum this up in a simple takeaway: Impact should always be tangible and never simply suggestive.

 - Always be explicit.
 Name the ways you are measuring impact and then give us the numbers.
 Are you reducing water?
 How much?
 How often?
 Where?

 - Offer comparisons.
 Are you doing better than an industry norm?
 Show us the norm compared to your success.
 Have you improved over time?
 Show us your progress.

-I’ve said it before and I’ll say it again, pretending that the photo of a smiling happy woman in traditional dress is an adequate expression of impact simply doesn’t cut it anymore.
+I’ve said it before, and I’ll repeat it, pretending that the photo of a smiling happy woman in traditional dress is an adequate expression of impact simply doesn’t cut it anymore.